Ben Holladay

 Benjamin Holladay (October 14, 1819 – July 8, 1887) was an American transportation businessman responsible for creating the Overland Stage to California during the height of the 1849 California Gold Rush.
-Ben Holladay created a stagecoach empire and he is known in history as the "Stagecoach King".
-A native of Kentucky, he also was hired as a private courier to General Alexander Doniphan of Missouri.
-Doniphan refused point-blank to carry out orders to kill the Mormons during the 1838 Mormon War in Missouri.
+He created a stagecoach empire and is known in history as the "Stagecoach King".

+A native of Kentucky, he also was hired as a private courier to General Alexander Doniphan of Missouri, who refused point-blank to carry out orders to kill the Mormons during the 1838 Mormon War in Missouri.
 His transportation empire later included steamships and railroads in Oregon.

 Early life

 Holladay was born October 14, 1819, in Nicholas County, Kentucky.
-His father, William Holladay (born in what is now Spotsylvania County, Virginia) was a third-generation American, descended from John "The Ranger" Holladay.
+His father, William Holladay was a third-generation American, descended from John "The Ranger" Holladay.
 William migrated to Bourbon County, Kentucky, where he was a guide for wagon trains through the Cumberland Gap.
 Benjamin's mother was Margaret "Peggy" Hughes.
 Benjamin Holladay learned the freight business at an early age and left home in his late teens for a road trip to Santa Fe in what was then Mexico.

 He then settled in Weston, Missouri, where he worked as a store clerk before serving as courier during the 1838 Mormon War for the state militia.
 After working at the store for a few years he opened a tavern and hotel in 1840, as well as starting what would become the McCormick Distilling Company, which claims to be the oldest distillery still operating in the same location.
 Business boomed with his supplies for General Stephen Watts Kearney during the Mexican–American War.